Leshuguita/leshuguita.github.io/content/projects/raytracing.en.md

 A ray tracer written in Rust, following the ["Ray Tracing in One Weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book.

-It calculates multiple rays in parallel, and supports focal distance an apperture.
+It calculates multiple rays in parallel, and supports focal distance an aperture.
 It also has matte, reflective and transparent spheres.
 Only spheres, though.